-\begin{enumerate} \item \textit{Identification of the urban planning problem}.
-The first preliminary activity started by the identification of the stakeholders.
-We clarify what they expect to obtain from the implementation of the regeneration works for the tangible cultural heritage projects.
-This step was implemented by means of a careful analysis of the management plan published by the municipality.
-Then, we carried out an initial determination of the criteria for our analysis from the management plan and, later, we particularized these criteria by means of interaction with the expert.
-The projects and their evaluations were developed in detail in relation to the available information. \item \textit{Prioritization}.
-By means of a socio-technical approach based on the interaction with different actors and the implementation of the {\sc{Electre Tri-nC}} method \citep{AlmeidaDiasEtAl12}, we defined for each project its own category, prioritizing the most important ones according to the set of determined criteria.
-This step, therefore, is composed of several stages: \begin{itemize}[label={--}] \item Definition of the weights for the criteria through the interaction with the experts. \item Construction of the reference actions and the categories to which to assign the projects by means of the interaction with the experts and the analysts. \item Modelling the imperfect knowledge of the data and arbitrariness through the construction of the discriminating (indifference and preference) thresholds by means of the interaction with the experts and the analysts. \item Definition of the veto thresholds through the interaction with experts and analysts. \item Application of the {\sc{Electre Tri-nC}} ordinal classification method. \end{itemize} \item \textit{Modelling the selection of projects}.
-We have defined a binary linear programming model that includes a specific objective function that optimizes the number of projects with highest priority and a set of specific constraints derived from the interaction with the municipality representative and the DM.
+\begin{enumerate} \item \textit{Description of the urban planning problem}.
+The first preliminary activity has been the identification of the participants.
+We clarify what they are expecting to obtain from the implementation of the regeneration works for the tangible cultural heritage projects.
+This step has been implemented thanks to a careful analysis of the management plan published by the municipality.
+Then, we have first identified the criteria for our analysis from the management plan and, later, we have particularized them thanks to the interaction with the specialists.
+The projects and their evaluations were detailed in relation to the available information. \item \textit{Prioritization}.
+Thanks to a socio-technical approach based on the interaction with different actors and the implementation of the {\sc{Electre Tri-nC}} method \citep{AlmeidaDiasEtAl12}, we define for each project its own category, prioritizing the most important ones according to the set of criteria defined.
+This step, therefore, is composed of several stages: \begin{itemize}[label={--}] \item Definition of the criteria weights through the interaction with the specialists. \item Construction of the reference actions and the categories to which assign the projects thanks to the interaction with the DM and the analysts. \item Modeling the imperfect knowledge of data and arbitrariness through the construction of the discriminating (indifference and preference) thresholds thanks to the interaction with the DM and the analysts. \item Definition of the veto trough the interaction with DM and analysts. \item Application of the {\sc{Electre Tri-nC}} ordinal classification method. \end{itemize} \item \textit{Modelling the selection of projects}.
+We have defined a binary linear programming model that includes a specific objective function that optimizes the number of projects with highest priority and a a set of specific constraints derived from the interaction with the Municipality representative and the DM.
 The application of this model determines the portfolio of projects to implement.
-The results were discussed again with the DM. \item \textit{Performing a robustness analysis}.
-We tried several scenarios, changing the weights of the criteria and the veto thresholds, which we discussed with the DM. \end{enumerate}
+The results have been discussed again with the DM. \item \textit{Performing a robustness analysis}.
+We have tried several scenarios, changing criteria weights and veto thresholds, that we have discussed with the DM and the municipality representative. \end{enumerate}